-Whether you are buying your first home, refinancing a home or purchasing an investment property, understanding the process of getting a home loan will make things go smoother for you, the seller and your real estate agent.
+Whether you are buying your first home, refinancing a home, or purchasing an investment property, understanding the process of getting a home loan will make things go smoother for you, the seller, and your real estate agent.

 Here is what you need to know about buying and refinancing a home.

-Here is a step by step guide on what to expect when buying a home.
+Here's a step by step guide on what to expect when buying a home.

-1. Check Out Your Finances
+1. Review Your Finances

 Take a look at your credit score.
 The 3 credit bureaus have to give you a free credit report once a year.
 Take advantage of that.
-If there are any issues you may want to consider clearing them up before applying for a mortgage.
+If there are any issues, you may want to consider clearing them up before applying for a mortgage.
 Think about how much of a down payment you can afford.
 Calculate your monthly obligations.
 Knowing this will help you to get pre-qualified.

 2. Get Pre-qualified

 Carrington will request income, asset, liabilities, and other information to pre-qualify you for a loan.
 We will provide you with loan options and help you decide what loan is the best fit for you.
 When you're pre-qualified you'll know how much home you can afford.
 Our mortgage affordability calculator can also help you figure out how much you may be able to afford.

 Once you determine what you can afford, you can begin searching for homes that fit your budget and meets your needs.
 Make sure you factor in commute time, neighborhood demographics, distance from shopping, school districts, and the potential future value of the home when looking for a home.
 Make a list of must-have and nice-to-have features for your new home when shopping.